Khordad 15 (air defense system): Design

 The Khordad 15 air defense system was designed and is manufactured by the Iran Aviation Industries Organization (IAIO).
 The system is equipped with a passive electronically scanned array radar and independent launch pads which work in conjunction to detect, intercept and destroy potential threats.
 The setup of the SAM system includes two military trucks.
 One with a rotating, rectangular launcher on the bed which contains four missile canisters in two rows of two canisters each but is capable of utilizing only one row of two canisters.
 Another with a mounted rotating slab-shaped radar antenna.

 Capabilities

 The Khordad 15 is capable of detecting, intercepting, and destroying six targets simultaneously.
 The system is capable of detecting fighter jets, cruise missiles and unmanned combat aerial vehicles (UCAV) from 150 km away and is able to track them within a range of 120 km and the Sayyad-3 missile, used by the SAM system, has a range of 200 km.
 The system can also detect stealth targets from a distance of 85 km and can intercept and destroy them within a range of 45 km.

+Operational History

+October 2024 Israeli strikes on Iran

+The Israeli army released a video of an October 2024 strike on a claimed Iranian Khordad 15 air-defense system near Bandar Mahshahr, Khuzestan in Iran.